tsangstanley/UnoPongWars/README.md

 # Uno PongWars

+The code in this repo is compiled using Github Action and hosted using Github Pages.
+You can see the output of his solution at [https://tsangstanley.github.io/UnoPongWars/](https://tsangstanley.github.io/UnoPongWars/)

 Uno PongWars is a simple minigame that draws inspiration from the [PongWars HTML/JavaScript sample](https://github.com/vnglst/pong-wars).
 Set in the backdrop of the eternal conflict between day and night, good and bad.

 ![PongWars in action](doc/assets/PongWars.gif)